mgsvmoddingwiki/mgsvmoddingwiki.github.io/wiki/Meta/Creating_Editing_Pages/Using_Github_Desktop/Using_Github_Desktop.md

 > There's also no limit to the number of files that can be submitted at once, unlike the Github.com web interface.

-> As Github Desktop syncs the original wiki files to a directory on your computer it consumes some drive space.
+> As Github Desktop syncs the wiki files to a directory on your computer it consumes some drive space.
 At the time of writing it uses around 350MB.

 ---